aloretocornidez/digital-image-analysis/README.md

 # ECE 532 Digital Image Analysis

-## Homework 1
+## Homework
-This homework entails creating an rms filter for a grayscale image.
+This folder contains the homework assignments that I worked on in the course.

+If you are the professor of the course please contact me via email and I shall remove this repository from public view.